-• Section 120.6(d): Mandatory Requirements for Process Boilers: The proposed requirement adjusts the oxygen concentration requirements for all newly installed process boilers above 5 MMBtu/h to less than or equal to 3 percent.
-This would be accomplished by eliminating Section 120.6(d)3 and adjusting the capacity requirement in Section 120.6(d)4 from 10 to 5 MMBtu/h.
-The proposal also clarifies that stack-gas oxygen concentration must be maintained, removing the word "excess" from code language.
+• Section 120.6(d): Mandatory Requirements for Process Boilers: The purpose of the proposed change to this Section is to adjust the oxygen concentration requirements for all newly installed process boilers above 5 million Btu/h to less than or equal to 3 percent.
+This would be accomplished by eliminating Section 120.6(d)3 and adjusting the capacity requirement in Section 120.6(d)4 from 10 to 5 million Btu/h.
+The change also clarifies that stack-gas oxygen concentration must be maintained by removing the word "excess" from code language.
+Additionally, an exception would be added to raise the oxygen concentration exception from boilers with thermal efficiencies above 85 percent to boilers with thermal efficiency above 90 percent